 1.1 This privacy notice (the “Privacy Notice”) applies to all personal information processing activities carried out by National Westminster Bank plc (NatWest).

 1.2 NatWest is a data controller in respect of personal information that we process in connection with our business (including the products and services that we provide).
 In this notice, references to “we”, “us” or “our” are references to NatWest.

-1.3 Our principal address is 135 Bishopsgate, London EC2M 3UR and our contact details can be located at natwest.com
+1.3 Our principal address is 250 Bishopsgate, London EC2M 3UR and our contact details can be located at natwest.com.

-1.4 We are a member of The Royal Bank of Scotland Group plc (“RBS group”).
-More information about the RBS group can be found at rbs.com by clicking on ‘About Us’.
+1.4 We are a member of NatWest Group plc (“NatWest Group”).
+More information about the NatWest Group can be found at natwestgroup.com.